GMWY/hello-word/README.md

-# hello-word
+# hello-haozi
 hello?

-this is new change.
+this is new hello.
-commit changes.